-Note: If two output connectors are configured for Bridge mode (A/B), the output channel that corresponds to the second connector (B) will not appear on the mixing board interface.
+Note: If two output connectors are configured for Bridge mode (A/B or C/D), the output channel that corresponds to the second connector (B or D) will not appear on the mixing board interface.

 DSP features and controls are described in the following table.